OpenGridForum/OGF-Documents-and-Workspaces/README.md

 ## Purpose

 Open Grid Forum documents are prepared according to an open public process.
-The purpose of these GitBook spaces is to encourage collaborative development of community-based documents for submission through this process as decribed below.
+Any method of preparing a document according to the OGF community process is acceptable.
+The use GitBook spaces is available to encourage collaborative development of community-based documents for submission through this process as decribed below.
 Use of GitBook is **not required**, but is intended as a supplement to assist with document preparation workflow.

 For additional details on OGF document style including example formatting guidelines, refer to the [OGF Document Templates section](ogf-document-templates.md) of this document.